fatherbase/TigerFuryAlert/README.md

 - If your client lacks `GetPlayerBuffName()`, the addon uses a hidden tooltip to read the buff name.

 ---

+### Notes on auto-cast

+Some 1.12/private servers block addon-driven casts outside a hardware click.
+The addon now tries `UseAction(slot, 0, 1)` (self-cast), then spellbook, then ranked/plain `CastSpellByName(..., 1)`, and also retries after the buff expires.
+If **/tfa castnow** in combat doesn’t fire, your server is likely blocking automated casts; use the bell alert + press your macro (slot learning helps).

 ## Troubleshooting